Top 10 interesting facts about Meerkats

 top-10-interesting-facts-about-meerkats

-Meerkat is a small mammal that lives in the deserts and grasslands in South Africa, Namibia and southwestern Angola, and the Kalahari Desert in Botswana.
-They have belonged to the family of mongoose.
+Meerkat is a small mammal that lives in the deserts and grasslands in South Africa, Namibia, and southwestern Angola, and the Kalahari Desert in Botswana.
+They belonged to the family of mongoose.
 Meerkat’s scientific name is Suricata suricatta.
 They look super cute with busy and brown strips on its body.
-Plus, they have a pointed face and large eyes that make them unique from other creatures.
+Plus, they have pointed faces and large eyes that make them unique from other creatures.
 Around, they are 12 inches in height and 2 pounds in weight.
-Below you can get more excited and interesting facts about meerkats that may be new to you.
+Below you can get more exciting and interesting facts about meerkats that may be new to you.

 Interestingly, Meerkat lives in underground mobs and, everyone participates in gathering food, keeping a lookout for predators, and taking care of the babies.
 They are highly social creatures that live together in burrows, which they dig with their long, sharp claws.
 Their burrows can be 5 meters long and encompass multiple entrances, tunnels, and rooms.
 A group can use up to five distinct burrows at a time.
 When a colony gets overpopulated, they typically disperse and form another small group to ensure that there will be enough food for all.